-The student will implement thesis research proposal, and prepare and complete literature review and research design with appropriate methods so that the student will be in a position to successfully complete and defend the thesis in the following semester.
+The student will implement thesis research proposal and prepare and complete literature review and research design with appropriate methods so that the student will be in a position to successfully complete and defend the thesis in the following semester.
+Previously listed as SAL572.